ABOUT USCG

 Domestic Force Laydown

-The Coast Guard is divided into two area commands, the Atlantic Area and Pacific Area.
+Domestic Force Laydown Map The Coast Guard is divided into two area commands, the Atlantic Area and Pacific Area.
 The areas are further divided into nine district commands.
-The Atlantic Area includes five district commands covering the Eastern United States, the Atlantic Ocean, the Great Lakes, and the Gulf of Mexico.
+The Atlantic Area includes five district commands covering the Eastern United States, the Atlantic Ocean, the Great Lakes, and the Gulf of America.
 The Pacific area includes four district commands covering the Western United States and the Pacific Ocean.

 International Force Laydown